JOEL0O7/ICU-Survival-Analysis-Using-MIMIC-III/README.md

 ## 🎯 Overview

 **Research Questions:**
-- What is the in-hospital vs post-discharge mortality rate for ICU patients?
+- What is the in-hospital mortality rate for ICU patients?
 - How do age, diagnosis, and ICU unit type affect survival?
 - Which factors are the strongest predictors of mortality?